main-branch/sheets_v4/README.md

 ## Getting started

-In order to use this gem, you will need to obtain a Google API sheets service credential following the instructions below.
+In order to use this gem, you will need to obtain a Google API service account credential following the instructions below.

-### Creating a Google Cloud project
+### Create a Google Cloud project

 Create a Google Cloud project using [these directions](https://developers.google.com/workspace/guides/create-project).

 ### Enable the APIs you want to use

 Enable the Sheets API for this project using [these directions](https://developers.google.com/workspace/guides/enable-apis).
+Optionally, enable the Drive API since you may need it to create a spreadsheet.

-### Create a Google API credentials
+### Download a Google API credential file

-Create a service account and download credentials using [these directions](https://developers.google.com/workspace/guides/create-credentials#service-account).
+Create a service account and download a credential file using [these directions](https://developers.google.com/workspace/guides/create-credentials#service-account).

 You can store the download credential files anywhere on your system.
-The recommended location is `~/.google-api-credential.json`.
+The recommended location is `~/.google-api-credential.json` since this is default credential file that `SheetsV4.sheets_service` uses.

 ## Usage